Emerson1337/CanIGetHome/readme.md

 - When the trigger is fired my macro get my current localization.
 - Make a http request with method **GET** to my API passing my current localization and drop off localization that I put into a variable inside the app
 - Wait three seconds
-- And make notification that’s showed on my mi band 6.
+- And make notification to show on my mi band 6.

 ## **RESULT**

 ![image](https://user-images.githubusercontent.com/58860863/174217064-7388052c-67a2-462a-b2af-7b20e099f55c.png)

-Video showing how works.
+Video showing how it works.
 https://youtu.be/y8t5UT-AN6E

 That's all, folks 🐷.